cr8ivecodesmith/py3dp_book/README.md

   finishing the Instructible as well.

-**Other notes**
+**Following along the code samples**

-- I'm using the Kindle version of the book. and unfortunately the code samples are in image form so you'll really have to type stuff in yourself.
+- I'm using the Kindle version of the book and unfortunately the code samples are in image form so you'll really have to type stuff in yourself.
 I find that this may be a good thing for learning.
+- The author have created a lot of convenience objects that builts on top of the basic OpenScad objects (i.e. triangle, regular_polygon, etc.).
+I've translated some of them to SolidPython.

+**External resources**

 - One annoying thing is that the author will leave you to search the internet for the libraries he uses (both his custom translation lib and the the OpenScad libs).
 I was able to find these and am including them in this repo for reference.
 I wish he would've uploaded the libs on github or somewhere easily accessible like any decent tech author would do.
-- The author have created a lot of convenience objects that builts on top of the basic OpenScad objects (i.e. triangle, regular_polygon, etc.).
-I've translated some of them to SolidPython.

 ### Links